portainer/portainer-docs/docs/source/faq.rst

 **The solution is to constrain your Portainer container to the node where your Portainer data is being persisted.**

 * Step 1: Following deployment of `our stack file <https://portainer.readthedocs.io/en/stable/deployment.html#inside-a-swarm-cluster>`__ you will need to find the hostname of the node where the Portainer volume is being persisted.
-Within Portainer, navigate to the volumes view and note down the hostname of your portainer volume.
+Within Portainer, navigate to the volumes view and note down the hostname of your Portainer volume.
 In this example the hostname is **owner**.

 Alternatively you can run ``docker node ls`` and note down the hostname of the node where your Portainer data is persisted.